-On 24 August, Judge Olga Chernykh of Verkh-Isetsky District Court twice found Lyubimov guilty under Article 20.3.3 and handed him two fines of 45,000 Roubles (each nearly one month's average local wage) for separate protests.
+On 24 August, Judge Olga Chernykh of Verkh-Isetsky District Court twice found Lyubimov guilty under Administrative Code Article 20.3.3 ("Public actions aimed at discrediting the use of the Armed Forces of the Russian Federation") and handed him two fines of 45,000 Roubles (each nearly one month's average local wages) for separate protests.

 In the first of these, on 23 June, Lyubimov stood at the rotunda in Yekaterinburg's Historical Square with a poster which quoted (in Russian) English Metaphysical poet John Donne's "No man is an island" (part of Meditation 17, from Donne's "Devotions upon emergent occasions").
 The text appeared in the shape of a bell, with the lines "any man's death diminishes me, because I am involved in mankind" underlined in red.
 The poster also stated that "Since 24 February in Ukraine 10,308 civilians have been killed or wounded" (the figure as published by the United Nations Office of the High Commissioner for Human Rights (OHCHR) on 21 June).

 Lyubimov stated in court that his goal was not to "discredit" the Russian armed forces, but "to show the value of each individual life" and "to inform society about the ongoing humanitarian catastrophe since 24 February 2022, since in connection with the armed attack of the Russian Federation on Ukraine, the civilian population has involuntarily found itself at the epicentre of hostilities".